Penn Memory Center Leadership

 sanjeev.vaishnavi@pennmedicine.upenn.edu

-Dr. Sanjeev Vaishnavi is an assistant professor of neurology at the University of Pennsylvania, Perelman School of Medicine.
-He is board certified in neurology, and has fellowship training in cognitive neurology with an emphasis on Alzheimer’s disease and related diseases.
+Dr. Sanjeev Vaishnavi is an associate professor of neurology, Director of Clinical Research at the Penn Memory Center, Director of the Penn Cognitive & Behavioral Neurology Fellowship Training Program, and Clinical Director for the Division of Cognitive Neurology at the University of Pennsylvania, Perelman School of Medicine.
+He is board certified in neurology and has fellowship training in cognitive neurology with an emphasis on Alzheimer’s disease and related diseases.

 Dr. Vaishnavi graduated from Georgia Institute of Technology with a bachelor’s of science in applied biology and then studied medicine (doctor of medicine) and completed doctoral training (doctor of philosophy in neuroscience) at Washington University in St. Louis as part of the Medical Scientist Training Program (MSTP).
 He then came to the University of Pennsylvania, Perelman School of Medicine to train in neurology, including a UCNS-certified fellowship in cognitive and behavioral neurology.